robertmaynard/cfarm/README.md

 ###CFarm###

-CFarm is a small project to help people develop cross platform c++ code.
-By allowing them to build and test code on remote machine quickly
+CFarm goal is to keep numerous machines in sync when developing cross platform C++ projects.
+You can think of a private continuous testing, without any fancy reporting, user interface, or other 'features' that other tools have.

 ##Reason##